As an Amazon Associate I earn from qualifying purchases. See Full Disclosure Here

 Why Use Carrier Oils to Dilute Essential Oils?
 Why Not Use Water?

 That’s the question on everybody’s mind.
-Water is usually the preferred medium for dilution so why use carrier oils to dilute essential oils?
+We generally use water for diluting most other substances so why use carrier oils for diluting essential oils?

 Essential oils behave the same way except for one difference – they are also more volatile.
 When mixed with water, they will float to the top and evaporate quickly, leaving behind plain water in the container.

-When you mix any essential oil with water and apply it to your skin, the more volatile essential oil seeps into your skin quickly leaving the water on the surface.
+When you dilute essential oil with water and apply it to your skin, the more volatile essential oil will seep into your skin quickly leaving the water on the surface.
 This undiluted oil that gets absorbed into the skin is highly concentrated and causes skin irritation.

-However, when you mix essential oil with carrier oil, both oils blend together well.
 For topical applications, you would generally add just a drop or two of essential oil to a tablespoon of carrier oil.
 When you apply this mix of oils topically, it is the larger amount of carrier oil that comes in contact with your skin.
-The amount of essential oil used is sufficient to give you the benefits but not enough to cause any irritation.
+The amount of essential oil used is sufficient to give you the benefits but not enough to cause any adverse reaction.

-Carrier oils also contain ingredients that nourish and moisturize the skin so you get twice the benefits with every application.
+Carrier oils also contain ingredients such as vitamin E and essential fatty acids that nourish and moisturize the skin so you get twice the benefits with every application.

-- Origin & Extraction – Essential oils are extracted by steam distilling or cold pressing the bark, leaves, roots, rinds, and other aromatic parts of various therapeutic herbs, plants, and trees.
-Carrier oils, on the other hand, are extracted by cold pressing fatty portions such as kernels, seeds, and nuts of different plants and trees.
+• Origin and extraction – Essential oils are extracted by steam distilling or cold pressing the bark, leaves, roots, rinds, and other aromatic parts of various herbs, plants, and trees.
+Carrier oils, on the other hand, are extracted by cold-pressing fatty portions such as kernels, seeds, and nuts of different plants and trees.

-- Characteristics – Essential oils evaporate quickly and are not as oily to touch as carrier oils.
+• Characteristics – Essential oils evaporate quickly and are not as oily to the touch as carrier oils.
 Carrier oils on the other hand feel distinctly oily and do not evaporate as quickly.

 Vegetable oils that you buy from grocery stores for cooking are not cold-pressed.
 These cooking oils are processed using heat, which destroys the fragile therapeutic components of the oil.
 At best, cooking oils would do nothing for your skin.
 Some may even be harmful.

-When you want to get the best carrier oils for essential oils, it is always advisable to buy it from reputed online stores.
+When you want to get the best carrier oils for essential oils, it is always advisable to buy them from reputed brands.

 Best Carrier Oils for Essential Oils

 Organic fractionated coconut oil is extracted using a special process that refines and clarifies the oil without affecting its therapeutic properties.
-It is rich in vitamin E, which helps protect the skin against aging.
+It is rich in vitamin E, making it ideal for dry, dehydrated, damaged, or mature skin.

 This is a must-have carrier oil if you like making your own personal care products using essential oils.
 It helps cleanse and nourish the skin, soothe sunburn, and strengthen hair and nails.